kktse/kktse.github.io/_posts/2018-02-08-champcar-2018-road-atlanta.markdown

 # Rising Lap Time
 The rising lap time shows each team's lap time in ascending order.
-Although we cannot pick out individual team in this particular graph, it is still interesting to see the consequence of each team's unique situation.
+Although we cannot pick out individual teams in this particular graph, it is still interesting to see the consequence of each team's unique situation.

 ![Race Position]({{ site.url }}/assets/images/2018-02-08/rising_time_vs_lap_everyone.svg)